Angel St

-"Angel St" (pronounced Angel Street) is the thirteenth single by British band M People, released on 16 March 1998.
-"Angel St" is the third and final single from M People's 1997 album Fresco.
+"Angel St" (pronounced Angel Street) is the thirteenth single by British band M People, released on 16 March 1998 by M People Records.
+It was the third and final single from the band's fourth album, Fresco (1997).
 The song was written by Mike Pickering, Paul Heard and Heather Small and produced by M People and Chris Lord-Alge.
-The song peaked at number eight on UK Singles Chart.
+It peaked at number eight on UK Singles Chart and number 24 on the Eurochart Hot 100.

 Background

-Last single Fantasy Island despite its nine-week sojourn in the sales chart Top 75, peaked and stalled at number 33 even with above average radio airplay, Never Mind Love the mid-temp soulful third track on the album was rumoured to be the third single release, but a more typical sounding single was chosen in the form of seventh track and Fresco live favourite Angel St. A brand new mix was created by Chris Lord-Alge for the single with lighter sounding synths to support the resounding M People virtues of believing in yourself, respecting yourself but with a leaning towards greater independence.
+Last single "Fantasy Island" despite its nine-week sojourn in the sales chart Top 75, peaked and stalled at number 33 even with above average radio airplay, "Never Mind Love" the mid-temp soulful third track on the album was rumoured to be the third single release, but a more typical sounding single was chosen in the form of seventh track and Fresco live favourite "Angel St".
+A brand new mix was created by Chris Lord-Alge for the single with lighter sounding synths to support the resounding M People virtues of believing in yourself, respecting yourself but with a leaning towards greater independence.

 Special mention must be given to the Later with Jools Holland Special filmed at BBC TV Centre in February 1998 and features the full M People band, helped out with a 10 piece Gospel Choir including regular backing singers, Lynieve Austin, Paul Johnson, and Sarah Brown, a 12-piece String Section as well as Mr Jools Holland himself on piano during the performance of Angel Street itself and later on Don't look any further.
-They performed some all-time classic M People songs, a couple of lovely acoustic arrangements and one very special cover of Gladys Knight's 'Baby Don't Change Your Mind'.
+They performed some all-time classic M People songs, a couple of lovely acoustic arrangements and one very special cover of Gladys Knight's "Baby Don't Change Your Mind".
 In the UK, it was screened on BBC2 twice over the Easter Holidays, at 11.30pm on Good Friday and repeated at 6pm on Easter Monday.
 The Video and DVD of the performance were later sold on general release.